Mental Health for Adolescents

 Common Mental Health Disorders in Adolescence

-Common mental health disorders in adolescence include those related to anxiety, depression, attention deficit-hyperactivity, and eating.4,5
+Common mental health disorders in adolescence include those related to anxiety, depression, and attention-deficit/hyperactivity disorder.
+While less common, eating disorders have higher mortality rates than other mental health disorders.

 Anxiety disorders

-• Examples include generalized anxiety disorder, post-traumatic stress disorder, social anxiety disorder, obsessive-compulsive disorder, and phobias
+• Examples: Generalized anxiety disorder, post-traumatic stress disorder, social anxiety disorder, obsessive-compulsive disorder, and phobias

-• Globally, the prevalence of youth experiencing clinically elevated anxiety symptoms—roughly 1 in 5—nearly doubled during the first year of the COVID-19 pandemic,8 underscoring the importance of mental health supports and services for adolescents
+• Recent trends: Global reports indicate that clinically elevated anxiety symptoms—roughly 1 in 5—nearly doubled during the first year of the COVID-19 pandemic.6

 Depression

-• Examples include major depressive disorder and seasonal affective disorder
+• Examples: Major depressive disorder and seasonal affective disorder

 Attention-deficit/hyperactivity disorder (ADHD)